stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Features

-- Enhanced searching (e.g. fuzzy search, limiting search to a page rage, multiple search terms, finding ignoring diacritics)
 - programmatic API for many features, such as searching
 - Printing
 - Support for forms, including two-way binding
+- XFA forms are also supported (with a few limitations)
 - (Limited) support for signatures (lacking verification of the signature, so use on your own risk!)
 - Sidebar with thumbnails, outlines, and attachments (and each of them both optional and customizable)
-- Rotating
+- Rotating pages
 - Download (including form data) and upload
 - Zoom (with optional two-way binding to an attribute)
 - Full-screen mode